kirstvh/BioCCP.jl/README.md

 The Pluto notebook provides an interactive illustration of all functions in BioCCP and assembles a report for your specific design set-up.

-Inputs for generating the report:    |
+Inputs for generating the report    |
 ---------------- |
 Total number of modules in the design space *n*       |
 The number of modules per design *r*     |